 Like a lot of travelers, it’s the first thing we saw in Milan since we arrived via train from Naples.

-TRIVIA: The train station’s massive size and majestic façade was purposely built to reflect the power of Benito Mussolini’s fascist regime.
-It’s designed to make you feel small, so small to question Mussolini, the state and its power.
+TRIVIA: The train station’s massive size and majestic façade were purposely built to reflect the power of Benito Mussolini’s fascist regime.
+It’s designed to make you feel small, so small to question Mussolini, the state, and its power.

 2) Milan Cathedral (Duomo di Milano)

 The Duomo di Milano or Milan Cathedral is the third largest church in the world, and certainly one of the grandest.
 Dedicated to Santa Maria Nascente (St. Mary of the Nativity), this grand gothic cathedral took nearly six centuries to complete — from 1386 to 1810.

 Possibly the most beautiful gothic cathedral we’ve ever seen, we found this place to be so stunning, with its pristine white marble glowing in the morning light.
 In fact, we spent about half a day in the Cathedral!